-By siblings we mean a brother or sister, half brother or sister, adopted brother or sister, stepbrother or sister, foster brother or sister or a child of the parent/carers partner and in every case the child must be living in the same family unit at the same address.
+By siblings we mean a brother or sister, half brother or sister, adopted brother or sister, stepbrother or sister, foster brother or sister or a child of the parent/carers partner.
+In every case the child must be living in the same family unit at the same address.
 Private fostering arrangements are not counted for admissions purposes.
+Siblings must be on roll at the point of entry.